 1. The Horn Head Drive

 The Horn Head Drive (or cycle, if you’ve got the stamina!) is one of our favourite things to do in Donegal.
 It’s a scenic drive along some very narrow roads that’ll treat you to stunning ocean and cliff views.

 Chances are you’ll be leaving from Dunfanaghy or nearby.
 Now, you could always whack ‘Horn Head’ into Google Maps and hope for the best, but here’s what to expect.

-- There’ll soon be another junction with a cattle grid on the right turn but carry straight on and after a kilometre or so you’ll come to a small car park where you can park up.
+There’ll soon be another junction with a cattle grid on the right, but carry straight on and after a kilometre or so you’ll come to a small car park where you can park up.

-Now, as you can see in the photo above, Horn Head in Donegal, and this is the case with many areas of elevation in Ireland, can get very misty.
+Now, as you can see in the photo at the top of this guide, Horn Head in Donegal, and this is the case with many areas of elevation in Ireland, can get very misty.

 If you arrive at Horn Head on a day like the one above, PLEASE do not attempt to head walking as you could easily get disorientated near the edge of the very high cliff.